New Nintendo Switch OLED pre-order deals have appeared - move fast if you want one

-The lesser-spotted Nintendo Switch OLED pre-order deals have appeared in the wild, and you can secure both versions of the console (the White or Neon Blue/Red) from Amazon UK right now.
+Lesser-spotted Nintendo Switch OLED pre-order deals have appeared in the wild, and you can secure the White version of the console from Amazon UK right now (unfortunately, the Neon Blue/Red edition has sold out).
 These are pretty rare and usually sell out fast, so if you want to grab one for yourself ahead of the 8 October release date, you'd better move sharpish.

 - Nintendo Switch OLED (White): £309.99 at Amazon